 Update the collector options to control the survey taking experience or add restrictions to the survey.
 If your team uses a custom subdomain, it isn't supported when using the Text Message collector.

 Recipients need to have a US or UK phone number.
 There are a couple ways to add recipients to your text message:

 Any new phone numbers you enter or import are saved in Contacts.
 You can add up to 1,000 recipients per text message.
-To send more text messages, create multiple collectors for the same survey.
+After you send your text message, you won't be able to send more texts with the same collector.
+But you can create a new collector for the same survey to send more texts.